Witchcraft accusations against children in Africa: Sierra Leone

 In Sierra Leone and neighbouring countries, the young survivors of the ebola epidemic are often accused of withcraft, losing parents to the disease and community support to superstition.

 According to a disputable empiric construction, sick infants tend to have better survival rates due to witch-hunts:

 Congo

 In the Democratic Republic of the Congo, it is estimated that there are 25,000 homeless children living on the streets of the capital city.
 Of these, 60% were expelled from their homes because of allegations of witchcraft.
 Accusations of witchcraft is the only justifiable reason for the refusal to house a family member, no matter how distant the relation.
-As result, 50,000 children are kept in churches for exorcisms.
+As a result, 50,000 children are kept in churches for exorcisms.

 Ethiopia

 In Ethiopia, Mingi is the traditional belief among the Omotic-speaking Karo people and Hamar people in southern Ethiopia that adults and children with physical abnormalities are ritually impure.
 The latter are believed to exert an evil influence upon others, so disabled infants have traditionally been disposed of without a proper burial.
 Children are killed by forced permanent separation from the tribe by being left alone in the jungle or by drowning in the river.

 Reasons for being declared impure include birth out of wedlock, the birth of twins, the eruption of teeth in the upper jaw before the lower jaw, and chipping a tooth in childhood.